Panopto: Captions

 2. Find your recording and click Edit to open it in the editor window.

-• To edit a caption, double-click on it in the captions pane (not the video player).
+• To edit a caption, double-click on it and make any needed changes.
+Press Enter to saveImage of the captions editor on Panopto

-• To delete a caption, hover over it, click (More), and choose Delete.
+• To delete a caption, hover over it, click (More> Delete.

 Image of the Panopto video editor